oernster/3D-printing-info/levelling/adhesion.md

 That stuff makes prints stick like glue.
 If you want to save some money it will adhere just as well with a 5:1 dilution with 99.9% IPA.

+There is a cheaper but very good alternative in the UK from a company called printyplease.uk and they sell an adhesive liquid called Cat Vomit which is a EXCELLENT choice too.

 All of this assumes you've levelled correctly; this requires making sure your bed screws are right, then doing the paper test (you need mild to medium friction under the nozzle when _COLD_), then adjusting the z offset